What is Excessive Licking?

 Please note, this article is not focused on dog's who lick their own skin obsessively, which tends to be due to a dermatitis.

 The symptoms of excessive licking are precisely what the name suggests -- compulsive and extreme amounts of time spent licking and it can be virtually anything in sight or within reach.
 Here are some things you might notice in this area:

-The licking is prolonged - It lasts longer than is required to explore or investigate the object
+- The licking is prolonged - It lasts longer than is required to explore or investigate the object

 There are two types of excessive licking categories:

-- This type is called Excessive Licking of Surfaces and can include anything and everything within reach in your canine family member’s world
+- Licking of surfaces in his environment - This type is called Excessive Licking of Surfaces and can include anything and everything within reach in your canine family member’s world

 The excessive licking behavior in dogs has been, for many years, attributed to anxiety and stress release.
 While this may be the case for some canines, recent research has suggested that gastrointestinal issues may actually be a major factor in the development of the behavior for many canines.
 One such study was done in Montreal using 19 canines who were suffering from excessive licking of surfaces.
 Fourteen (14) of the nineteen (19) were found to have gastrointestinal issues, like:

-Giardiasis - an infection caused by the giardia parasite
+- Giardiasis - an infection caused by the giardia parasite

 Since this behavior could be behavioral or neurological as well as systemic, a multi-step diagnostic approach may be required by your veterinary professional.
 Of course, your input will be very important as he assesses your family pet’s condition.
 Your input will be needed regarding your pet’s dietary regimen, husbandry habits, health history and vaccinations (if that information is not readily available to the attending vet), exercise routine and frequency, urinating and defecating habits and behaviors and any changes in any behaviors noted and the duration of those changes.
 Behavioral changes are generally a signal that your pet could be sick or that something is amiss in his life.